EBellache/HLD-JAX/README.md

-# HLD-JAX: Holographic Lattice & Dynamics in JAX
+# HLD-JAX: Holographic Learning Dynamics in JAX

 ## **Overview**
 HLD-JAX is a **scientific computing framework** implementing **Holographic Fourier Projection Methods** for **bioelectricity, material science, and fundamental physics** using JAX.